BrooksResearchGroup-UM/FastMBAR/docs/source/butane_PMF.rst

    bias_torsion.addTorsion(3, 6, 9, 13)
    system.addForce(bias_torsion)

-After constructing the OpenMM system of butane, we can save it in an XML formated text file, which can be used later for simulations.
+After constructing the OpenMM system of butane, we can save it in an XML formatted text file, which can be used later for simulations.
 Therefore, if we want to use the same system in another script, we can just read the text file in an OpenMM system instead of constructing it again.
-You can even open the XML formated text file using a text editor and see what information about the system is included in the XML file.
+You can even open the XML formatted text file using a text editor and see what information about the system is included in the XML file.

 .. code-block:: python